Skip to the content.

 Information Description

-UID Unique ID generated to identify a user (cannot be related to the user’s true indentity)
+UID Unique ID generated to identify a user (cannot be related to the user’s true identity)

 MODEL Device model